 03Cool Cop Vest Cooling System

 Ask anyone who has ever worn body armor in the summer and they'll tell you it's hot—really, really hot.
-The sweat builds up and the vest and uniform can get very uncomfortable very quickly after a couple of hours on the job.
+The sweat builds up and the vest and uniform can get very uncomfortable very quickly.

 The Cool Cop Body Armor Air Conditioning system provides fast relief with a hose contraption that channels cool air from the patrol car's AC and sends it under the officer's vest while he's sitting in his car.
 There's even a Cool K-9 system for your favorite K-9 officer and his partner on paws.